 As I mentioned under the clip section, a magazine can be integral to the firearm (an internal magazine) or it can be removable (a detachable magazine).
 In either case, the magazine is the area of the gun that feeds ammunition into the chamber.

 Most modern day pistols and many rifles use detachable magazines.
 The magazine is filled with ammunition by hand, sometimes with a clip, and it is then loaded into the gun.
 The magazine then feeds individual rounds of ammunition into the chamber through a spring-loaded follower.

-While not all guns use clips, all guns, with the exception of revolvers, have magazines.
+While not all guns use clips, all guns, with the exception of revolvers or single-shot firearms, have magazines.

 Trick to Remember the Difference

 As you can see, the difference between magazines and clips is quite clear.
 A clip is used to load a magazine, and a magazine feeds ammunition into the chamber.

 But, if you won’t be able to remember all of this for the future, here is a helpful trick to remember clip vs. magazine.

 Think about these two terms outside of their firearms context.